José María Pemán: Biography

 Pemán adapted many classical works (including Antigone, Hamlet, and Oedipus).
 He displayed his narrative skill in a series of novels and short stories (including Historia del fantasma y doña Juanita, Cuentos sin importancia, and La novela de San Martín).
 He was also a noted essayist.

 In 1955 he received the Mariano de Cavia prize for journalism.
 In 1957, he won the March de Literatura prize.
 He was the personal advisor to the Count of Barcelona from 1969 until the title's dissolution.
-In 1981, a few months before his death he was named Knight of the Order of the Golden Fleece.
+In 1981, two months before his death, he was named Knight of the Order of the Golden Fleece by King Juan Carlos.

 Pemán was one of the few prominent intellectuals to support Francisco Franco and the Falangist movement.
-This ensured his professional success during and after the Civil War, but damaged his international reputation.
+Franco named Pemán as head of commission on education, during which time Pemán purged 16,000 teachers, many of whom were sent to prison and hundreds of whom were ordered to be executed.
+This ensured his professional success during and after the Civil War, and also damaged his international reputation.

 Pemán wrote a set of unofficial, popular lyrics for the Marcha Real, which Franco had reinstated as Spain's national anthem in 1939 in its original form as a purely instrumental piece, despite some popular misapprehensions concerning the official status of Eduardo Marquina's lyrics.
-Despite never being published in the BOE (Official State Bulletin), Pemán's lyrics continued in use during the Transition period by a few who remained nostalgic for the Franco era.
+Despite never being published in the BOE (Official State Bulletin), Pemán's lyrics continued in use after Franco's death by a few who remained nostalgic for the Franco era during the period of the transition to a democracy.

+Across his life, Pemán wrote over 65 plays, 15 poetry books, 30 novels and political works, many press columns, and delivered hundreds of public speeches and lectures.

+Pemán and antisemitism under Franco

+Pemán was a supporter of the Jewish-Masonic-Bolshevist Conspiracy (contubernio judeo-masonico-bolchevique), a conspiracy theory based on the antisemitic Protocols of the Elders of Zion.
+Writing about Pemán's influence on the political culture and climate of Spain in the lead-up to the Civil War, historian Paul Preston said "His writings and speeches between the mid-1920s and the mid-1930s contributed massively to the breakdown of political coexistence that was the prelude to civil war.
+His virulent propaganda campaigns during the war encouraged and justified the savage repression unleashed by Francoist forces."

+In a 1937 radio address, Pemán evoked the purity of the blood, statutes of blood purity that were the legal discrimination mechanism used against Jews, Muslims and other non-Christians by the Spanish Inquisition, in which Pemán called the Spanish civil war a "magnificent struggle to bleed Spain."

+Pemán's Poema de la bestia y el angel (1938), considered his most influential work, drew on the antisemitic Protocol of the Elders of Zion.
+In it, according to Isabella Rohr, Pemán vilified Margarita Nelken, an art critic and Socialist deputy whose parents were Jewish immigrants, writing: